sagarsi02/HR-Interview-Question/README.md

 that's all about me.

 # 2) Why are you join Newton School ?
-          At the end of the Graduation i have some health challenges that did not allow to attent my college for a long time as well as some of the placement companny that are comming for more Service/Product based. i want to join  a Service/Product based companny. i want to get a software development as a career so i thought joining a Newton School will be a good spepping stone to learn development first before i apply to any such Organization.
+          At the end of graduation i have some health challenges that did not allow me to attent my college for a long time as well as some of the placement companny that are comming for more service/product based.
+I want to join  a service/product based companny.
+I want to get a software development as a career so i thought joining a newton school will be a good spepping stone to learn development first before i apply to any such organization.

 # 3) Difference between Hard Working and Smart Working.
           Hard work tends to be when someone spends a great amount of time completing many things.
 However,